120 Hagerty Hall, 1775 College Road, OSU Main Campus.

 Online scheduling link: OSU I. I. Center

-Email the I.I. instructors at: firstname.lastname@example.orgInstructor for Spring Semester:
+Email the I.I. instructors: firstname.lastname@example.org

 General Information and FAQ